ChristianVirtual/kvmwinpowered/software.md

     As the system is a dedicated 24/7 folding box I don't need any additional fancy stuff like games etc. Just a plain and simple OS with X to be able to control the fans.<br/>

-    Check that the installed system is capable to use virtualizing technology
+    Next is to check that the installed system is capable to use virtualizing technology
 	>```grep -c '(vmx|svm)' /proc/cpuinfo```

 	The output should show the flags of the CPU capabilities; like in my case